olliw42/goprohero/gopro/CameraStatus - edited.md

   * 0 = Not recording/Processing
   * 1 = Recording/processing
 * 54 - Remaning free space on memorycard in bytes
+* 57 - This seems to be time since power on in ms
+* 70 - battery level in %

 ### Settings object:
 #### Video Mode based parameters: